andersnygaard/Paradox-sailboat/README.md

 ## Key features

-The Paradox sailboat, designed by Matt Layden, is a remarkable micro-cruiser known for its unique features and measurements that cater to sailing enthusiasts who value efficiency, simplicity, and the ability to navigate shallow waters.
+The Paradox sailboat is a remarkable micro-cruiser known for its unique features and measurements that cater to sailing enthusiasts who value efficiency, simplicity, and the ability to navigate shallow waters.
 This small but capable vessel has been a subject of intrigue and admiration in the sailing community, particularly for its ingenious design elements that allow for effective sailing without conventional components like a centerboard.

 ### Length Overall (LOA) and Length Waterline (LWL)